How Is Acute Porphyria Diagnosed?

 a.
 It is important in to make sure both total fecal porphyrins (quantity) and Fractionated fecal porphyrin (quality/ ratio) are tested.

-b.The sample must be light protected (container wrapped in foil, or black container) immediately, and frozen or refrigerated per labs requirements.
+b.The sample must be placed in a light protected (container wrapped in foil, or black container) immediately, and frozen or refrigerated per labs requirements.

 c.
 Children may have false negative results below the age of 12 (Blake, 1991) and by age 10 a CIII:CI ratio was detectable (Allen, HCP comparison of molecular and biochemical investigations in large family).